-The CNA (cable-not-active) output terminal is asserted high when there are no twisted-pair cable ports receiving incoming bias (i.e., they are either disconnected or suspended), and can be used along with LPS to determine when to power down the TSB41LV04A.
+The cable-not-active (CNA) output terminal (64-terminal PAP package only) is asserted high when there are no twisted-pair cable ports receiving incoming bias (that is, they are either disconnected or suspended), and can be used along with LPS to determine when to power down the TSB41AB1.
 The CNA output is not debounced.
-When the PD terminal is asserted high, the CNA detection circuitry is enabled (regardless of the previous state of the ports) and a pulldown is activated on the RESET terminal so as to force a reset of the TSB41LV04A internal logic.
+When the PD terminal is asserted high, the CNA detection circuitry is enabled (regardless of the previous state of the ports) and a pulldown is activated on the RESET terminal so as to force a reset of the TSB41AB1 internal logic.

 The LPS (link power status) terminal works with the C/LKON terminal to manage the power usage in the node.
-The LPS signal from the LLC is used in conjunction with the LCtrl bit (see Table 1 and Table 2 in the APPLICATION INFORMATION section) to indicate the active/power status of the LLC.
-The LPS signal is also used to reset, disable, and initialize the PHY-LLC interface (the state of the PHY-LLC interface is controlled solely by the LPS input regardless of the state of the LCtrl bit).
+The LPS signal from the LLC is used in conjunction with the LCtrl bit (see Table 1 and Table 2 in the Application Information section) to indicate the active/power status of the LLC.
+The LPS signal is also used to reset, disable, and initialize the PHY-LLC interface (the state of the PHY-LLC interface is controlled solely by the LPS input, regardless of the state of the LCtrl bit).

-The LPS input is considered inactive if it remains low for more than 2.6 $\mu$ s and is considered active otherwise.
-When the TSB41LV04A detects that LPS is inactive, it places the PHY-LLC interface into a low-power reset state in which the CTL and D outputs are held in the logic zero state and the LREQ input is ignored; however, the SYSCLK output remains active.
-If the LPS input remains low for more than 26 $\mu$ s, the PHY-LLC interface is put into a low-power disabled state in which the SYSCLK output is also held inactive.
+The LPS input is considered inactive if it remains low for more than 2.6 μ s and is considered active otherwise.
+When the TSB41AB1 detects that LPS is inactive, it places the PHY-LLC interface into a low-power reset state in which the CTL and D outputs are held in the logic zero state and the LREQ input is ignored; however, the SYSCLK output remains active.
+If the LPS input remains low for more than 26 μ s, the PHY-LLC interface is put into a low-power disabled state in which the SYSCLK output is also held inactive.
 The PHY-LLC interface is also held in the disabled state during hardware reset.
-The TSB41LV04A will continue the necessary repeater functions required for normal network operation regardless of the state of the PHY-LLC interface.
+The TSB41AB1 continues the necessary repeater functions description (continued)

+required for normal network operation regardless of the state of the PHY-LLC interface.
 When the interface is in the reset or disabled state and LPS is again observed active, the PHY initializes the interface and returns it to normal operation.

-When the PHY-LLC interface is in the low-power disabled state, the TSB41LV04A automatically enters a low-power mode if all ports are inactive (disconnected, disabled, or suspended).
-In this low-power mode, the TSB41LV04A disables its internal clock generators and also disables various voltage and current reference circuits depending on the state of the ports (some reference circuitry must remain active in order to detect new cable connections, disconnections, or incoming TPBias, for example).
-The lowest power consumption (the ultralow-power sleep mode) is attained when all ports are either disconnected, or disabled with the port's interrupt enable bit cleared.
-The TSB41LV04A exits the low-power mode when the LPS input is asserted high or when a port event occurs, which requires that the TSB41LV04A become active in order to respond to the event or to notify the LLC of the event (e.g., incoming bias is detected on a suspended port, a disconnection is detected on a suspended port, a new connection is detected on a non-disabled port, etc.).
-The SYSCLK output becomes active (and the PHY-LLC interface is initialized and becomes operative) within 7.3 ms after LPS is asserted high when the TSB41LV04A is in the low-power mode.
+When the PHY-LLC interface is in the low-power disabled state, the TSB41AB1 automatically enters a low-power mode if the port is inactive (disconnected, disabled, or suspended).
+In this low-power mode, the TSB41AB1 disables its internal clock generators and also disables various voltage and current reference circuits depending on the state of the port (some reference circuitry must remain active in order to detect new cable connections, disconnections, or incoming TPBIAS, for example).
+The lowest power consumption (the ultralow-power sleep mode) is attained when the port is either disconnected, or disabled with the port interrupt enable bit cleared.
+The TSB41AB1 exits the low-power mode when the LPS input is asserted high or when a port event occurs which requires that the TSB41AB1 become active in order to respond to the event or to notify the LLC of the event (for example, incoming bias is detected on a suspended port, a disconnection is detected on a suspended port, a new connection is detected on a nondisabled port, etc.).
+The SYSCLK output becomes active (and the PHY-LLC interface is initialized and becomes operative) within 7.3 ms after LPS is asserted high when the TSB41AB1 is in the low-power mode.